DanielFloeter/hyperlink-group-block/readme.txt

 Combine blocks into a group wrapped with an hyperlink (&lt;a&gt;).
 After inserting a Hyperlink Group Block, a Block inserter icon will be displayed to allow you to add new Blocks inside that Hyperlink Group Block.

+= Tip Top Press =
+We're [Tip Top Press](http://tiptoppress.com/) and create Gutenberg Blocks for Wordpress.
+If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog/?utm_source=wp.org&utm_medium=readme.txt&utm_campaign=hyperlink+group+block).

 = Grouping Existing Blocks =
 It's also possible to group existing Blocks.